Discover the beauty of St Lucia at The Soco House

 Most of St Lucia’s hotels can be found on the west coast.
 There are plenty to choose from around the Pitons and Anse Chastanet Marine Preserve area and all the way up the coast, past the capital Castries to the northern tip of the island.
 To reach the northern end of the island transfer times by road are around 1 hour and 30 minutes, for the Pitons and Anse Chastanet Beach area around 45 minutes.
 It’s a great start to the holiday transferring by road as the scenic uphill journey gives you a chance to get acquainted with the tropical landscape and get into the Caribbean vibe.

-The idyllic beach location of Rendezvous will take your breath away; step straight onto Malabar Beach from the hotel grounds of this boutique couples only retreat.
+The idyllic beach location of Stolen by Rendezvous will take your breath away; step straight onto Malabar Beach from the hotel grounds of this boutique adults only retreat.
 Located near Castries and St Lucia’s domestic airport make it an ideal base for twin centre island hopping.
 Plus if you don’t fancy the long transfer by road there is the option to transfer by helicopter.
 What a fantastic way to see the island and start your holiday in style.

 St James’s Club Morgan Bay is a luxurious All-Inclusive beachfront resort located along the northern coast of the island between Castries and Rodney Bay, both of which are only a 15 minute taxi journey and good for restaurants and shops.
 Wake up in paradise in the ocean, pool or garden view rooms.
 With four pools and a beautiful private beach there is plenty of choice for sunbathing.
 For ultimate relaxation treat yourself at the spa.
 The resort boasts a variety of restaurants, head to Morgan’s Pier to enjoy a cocktail or two as you watch the sunset over the ocean or for a quiet drink with stunning views try Tommy’s Hilltop Bar.
 This resort is the perfect place for a family holiday or a romantic honeymoon.